FDU Policies & Procedures

 If you’re experiencing technical problems, please contact UTAC (University Technical Assistance Center) at 973-443-8822 or visit https://it.fdu.edu/ for assistance.

 If you have any questions regarding your online class, please contact your professor to inquire about specific requirements.

-Will students be issued a refund for dorms and dining while classes are online?
+When will students be issued a refund for room and board costs?

 What will happen with Commencement?